CERNet: Class-Embedding Predictive-Coding RNN for Unified Robot Motion, Recognition, and Confidence Estimation: Introduction

 To jointly achieve unified action generation, label inference, and confidence estimation under a single model, we combine three design principles in CERNet.
 First, a multi-layer architecture allows higher layers to maintain abstract motion intentions across longer timescales \cite{yamashita2008emergence}, enabling the model to stably reproduce demonstrated trajectories even on physical hardware.
 In our experiments, this structure outperforms single-layer networks of equivalent parameter size, which fail to accurately reproduce the demonstrated trajectories under real-world conditions.
-Second, predictive-coding recurrent neural networks (PC-RNNs) continuously minimize prediction errors between top-down expectations and sensory input \cite{rao1999predictive}.
-These dynamics enable the model to adapt to external perturbations during execution, recovering towards the target trajectory by updating internal states and correcting future predictions in real time.
+Second, predictive-coding framework continuously minimizes prediction errors between top-down expectations and sensory input \cite{rao1999predictive}.
+These dynamics enable the model to adapt to external perturbations (e.g., unforeseen forces or deviations arising in real-world robotic tasks) during execution, recovering towards the target trajectory by updating internal states and correcting future predictions in real time.
 Third, we introduce a class embedding vector that is updated online via the same prediction-error minimization.
 As the network observes a motion, the embedding vector gradually drifts toward the corresponding latent subspace, effectively serving as a self-organizing key for label inference.
 Moreover, by analyzing reconstruction errors of past observations, the network can internally estimate the confidence of its recognition, without requiring any explicit classifier or output module.
 While each of these principles has been studied in isolation or in simulation, this is the first work to integrate them into a single predictive-coding RNN and validate their combined effectiveness on a physical robotic platform.